Energy Correlators Resolving Proton Spin: Target Fragmentation and Nucleon Energy Correlators

 and charge conjugation symmetries of both the NECs and the Wilson coefficients

 to obtain the matching conditions for the unpolarized structure function $W_T(x,Q,\theta)$, $W_L(x,Q,\theta)$ and the spin-asymmetry counterpart $g_1(x,Q,\theta)$.
-For instance, the leading twist expansion for the spin-asymmetry part is given by a convolution between perturbatively calculable coefficient functions and the non-perturbative NECs
+For instance, the leading-power expansion for the spin-asymmetry part is given by a convolution between perturbatively calculable coefficient functions and the nonperturbative NECs